SairamNomula/DiaDisc/README.md

 ### How to setup?
 Instructions to set up DiaDisc locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites
-You must have Python installed in your local system This is an example of how to list things you need to use the software and how to install them.
+You must have Python installed in your local system.
 * flask
   ```sh
   pip install flask